 Set realistic goals, if you set them at all.
-I would love for everyone in my family to have a Christmas quilt, and I’m still working on that.
-My mom got the first one I ever made, in the 1980s.
+Ever since I taught myself to machine quilt I have wanted everyone in my family to have fall and Christmas quilts.
+I’m still working on that.
+My mom got the first tied patchwork comforter I ever made, in the 1980s.
 As I advanced in skills and techniques, early efforts were replaced or redone.
-Her Christmas request two years ago was to take it apart and turn it into two quilts because she loves the (now vintage) backing fabric as much as the top.
-I also made a new quilt for my best friend.
+Her Christmas request in 2019 was for me to take it apart and turn it into two quilts because she loves the (now vintage) backing fabric as much as the top.
+I also made a brand-new Christmas quilt for a friend.
 That was my holiday quilting for that year, and it was a really good year.

 Walk away!
 When you’ve been working hours without a break, when nothing seems to go or work right, when you’ve made a bad mistake that has to be undone and then redone, when the reality isn’t even close to the vision and your thread keeps breaking, just walk away.
 Shut the door.
 Have a snack, take a walk, take a nap, take a shower.
 After a good night’s sleep, it won’t look so bad, I promise.
 Take care of yourself – this is supposed to be fun.
 If you really hate it, toss it, and don’t feel guilty.
 It’s part of the process.